 Being Unprofessional

-You want to have the credibility and reputation required for your peers and superiors to more easily see you in that position you’re hoping to get.
+You want to have the credibility and reputation required for your peers and superiors to more easily see you in the position you’re hoping to get.
 So it doesn’t do your plans any good too, for example, suck up to your boss.

 The professional world, for better or worse, largely does not care about your life’s happenings.
 So try to avoid being tacky.

 The key to being professional in the workplace is attitude.
-Harbouring a lot of vitriol towards newcomers or fellow coworkers in higher places only makes you look like a disgruntled child.
+Harbouring a lot of vitriol towards newcomers or coworkers in higher places only makes you look like a disgruntled child.

-The chances of your boss even jokingly considering you for a higher position after that are lost somewhere between slim and none (closer to none).
+The chances of your boss jokingly considering you for a higher position after that are lost somewhere between slim and none (closer to none).
 Another point worth mentioning is how you handle criticism and/or rejection.

 How to ask for a promotion